-On September 1, 2022, the Corporation entered into a consulting agreement with Direct Consulting Solutions SA ("DCS") and Antonio Canton replacing the consulting agreement entered into on September 1, 2021, by the Corporation with Reial Consulting & Investment SA ("Reial") and Antonio Canton, whereby DCS, from September 1, 2022, and Reial prior to September 1, 2022, provides the services of Antonio Canton to the Corporation, and provides for Antonio Canton to serve as CEO and President of the

-Corporation at the pleasure of the Board.
+On September 1, 2022, the Corporation entered into a consulting agreement with Direct Consulting Solutions SA ("DCS") and Antonio Canton replacing the consulting agreement entered into on September 1, 2021, by the Corporation with Reial Consulting & Investment SA ("Reial") and Antonio Canton, whereby DCS, from September 1, 2022, and Reial prior to September 1, 2022, provides the services of Antonio Canton to the Corporation, and provides for Antonio Canton to serve as CEO and President of the Corporation at the pleasure of the Board.
 DCS and Reial are controlled by Antonio Canton.
-Pursuant to the consulting agreements the Corporation is required to pay DCS or Reial, as applicable, a monthly consulting fee of Euros 12,000 (CDN\$16,441 equivalent) for Antonio Canton's services, subject to periodic review, and pursuant to which he is eligible for stock options as determined by the Board of Directors of the Corporation from time to time.
+Pursuant to the consulting agreements the Corporation is required to pay DCS, a monthly consulting fee of Euros 12,000 (CDN\$17,914 equivalent) for Antonio Canton's services, subject to periodic review, and pursuant to which he is eligible for stock options as determined by the Board of Directors of the Corporation from time to time.
 The DCS consulting Agreement is effective September 1, 2022 and shall continue indefinitely until terminated in accordance with its terms.
 See "Termination and Change of Control Benefits" below.

-Mr. Canton is eligible to participate in the Share Incentive Plan and, as of May 1, 2024, holds 8,866,666 options with tandem share appreciation rights, which are each exercisable for one Common Share.
+Mr. Canton is eligible to participate in the Share Incentive Plan and, as of May 2, 2025, holds 6,399,999 options with tandem share appreciation rights, which are each exercisable for one Common Share.